-The service was open Monday to Friday between the hours of 8am - 5pm.
-Opening hours on Saturday and Sunday were 9am - 12pm.
-We were told that the service was planning on processing biomedical samples on a Sunday, in addition to its operation of taking sample collections from patients.
+The service was open Monday to Friday between the hours of 8am- 6pm.
+Opening hours on Saturday and Sunday were 9am - 3pm and 9am - 12pm respectively.
 The processing of samples by biomedical staff usually took place between the hours of 9am to 5pm.
 The service did not offer a service to process urgent samples outside of the normal processing hours.